Taumarunui: History and culture

-Taumarunui was originally a Maori settlement at the confluence of the Ongarue River with the Whanganui, important canoe routes linking the interior of the island with the lower Whanganui River settlements.
-Some places, notably the valley of the Pungapunga Stream, which joins the upper Whanganui near Manunui, were celebrated for the size and quality of totara, and large canoes were built there.
-The area is a border area between a number of iwi including Whanganui, Ngāti Maniapoto and Ngāti Tūwharetoa, who lived together in relative harmony.
+Taumarunui was originally a Māori settlement at the confluence of the Ongarue River with the Whanganui, important canoe routes linking the interior of the island with the lower Whanganui River settlements.
+Some places, notably the valley of the Pungapunga Stream, which joins the upper Whanganui near Manunui, were celebrated for the size and quality of tōtara, and large canoes were built there.

 Late in December 1843 Bishop Selwyn travelled from the district south of Taupō to a point on the Whanganui River about six miles downstream from Taumarunui and thence continued his journey to the coast by canoe.
 Towards the end of 1869 Te Kooti was at Taumarunui before his march through the western Taupō district to Tapapa.
-In the early 1880s the first surveys of the King Country commenced and by the early 1890s the Crown had begun the purchase of large areas of land.
+In the early 1880s the first surveys of the King Country commenced, and by the early 1890s the Crown had begun the purchase of large areas of land.

-In 1874 Alexander Bell set up a trading post, and became the first European settler.
+In 1874, Alexander Bell set up a trading post, and became the first European settler.
 The town has a road called Bell Road.

-During the New Zealand Wars a resident named William Moffatt manufactured and supplied Maori with a coarse kind of gunpowder.
+During the New Zealand Wars a resident named William Moffatt manufactured and supplied Māori with a coarse kind of gunpowder.
 He was afterwards expelled from the district.
-Despite warnings he returned in 1880, ostensibly to prospect for gold, and was executed.
+Despite warnings, he returned in 1880, ostensibly to prospect for gold, and was executed.

 The Whanganui River long continued to be the principal route serving Taumarunui.
-Traffic was at first by Maori canoe, but by the late 1880s regular steamship communication was established.
+Traffic was at first by Māori canoe, but by the late 1880s regular steamship communication was established.
 Taumarunui Landing (Image) was the last stop on Alexander Hatrick's steam boat service from Wanganui.
 The river vessels maintained the services between Wanganui and Taumarunui until the late 1920s, when the condition of the river deteriorated.

-Later Taumarunui gained importance with the completion of the North Island Main Trunk line in 1908–09 (celebrated in the 1957 ballad "Taumarunui on the Main Trunk Line" by Peter Cape, about the station refreshment room).
+Later, Taumarunui gained importance with the completion of the North Island Main Trunk line in 1908–09 (celebrated in the 1957 ballad "Taumarunui on the Main Trunk Line" by Peter Cape, about the station refreshment room).
 The line south of Taumarunui caused considerable problems due to the terrain, and has several high viaducts and the famous Raurimu Spiral.
 The Stratford–Okahukura Line to Stratford connected just north of Taumarunui.
 In more recent times, the town's economy has been based on forestry and farming.
-It has gained in importance as a tourism centre, especially as an entry point for voyagers down the scenic Wanganui River and as the possessor of a high quality golf course.
+It has gained in importance as a tourism centre, especially as an entry point for voyagers down the scenic Wanganui River and as the possessor of a high-quality golf course.